Vinyl edition: BUY HERE

 “Mountain” – both east and west slopes – offers a different view.
 From a height, we hear incantations about the observation of the masses and displacements and the harmony that can derive from them.
 Large, flying, isolated creatures or clouds move in timelapse, progressing together or moving apart in accelerations, time jumps, multiple gaits.

 There’s often a lull at the end of the pieces.
-“I see you” marks the epic told by Sofia, the oracle, the priestess.
-In a final whirlwind, in a lament, this is a hymn to love, passion and noise and to the mechanics and cadences of life itself, born from chaos which, before leading to “Horizon (Harp pt.2)”, the bonus track, dissipates into the ether and open questions.
+“I’ll See You Again” marks the epic told by Sofia, the oracle, the priestess.
+In a final whirlwind, in a lament, this is a hymn to love, passion and noise and to the mechanics and cadences of life itself, born from chaos which dissipates into the ether and open questions.

 Pieces based on improvisations, recorded, arranged, mixed by Gaël Segalen in Paris between 2016 and 2018, mastered by Eric Douglas Porter.
 Photography by Isabelle Rabaud and Gaël Segalen